 Is PDF24 Creator really free with no catches?

 Yes.
 PDF24 Creator is genuinely free for personal and commercial use with no watermarks, feature restrictions, or time limits.
 The company makes money from web-based premium features and advertising on their website, but the desktop application is fully functional at no cost.
-I’ve used it for 3 years without paying anything or being nagged to upgrade.
+Users report running it for years without paying anything or being nagged to upgrade.

 Can I edit PDF text with free tools?